Canada's bilateral relationship with Victoria

 The Australia-Canada relationship is mature, highly productive and broadly based.
 People to people linkages are deep and wide-ranging across governments, private sectors, academics and communities.
-With many commercial, political and cultural similarities to Victoria, Canada offers a stable market to conduct business.
+With many commercial, political and cultural similarities to Victoria, Canada offers a stable market to conduct business and invest, with two–way trading valued at A$1.01 billion in FY 2022-23.
 Agriculture, resource and technology sectors are strong across the Canadian market.

 Victorian Trade and Investment Offices

 Supporting our Canadian relationship the Victorian Government has offices in America, including San Francisco, New York, Boston and Washington DC.
 These offices play a vital role in the facilitation of trade, investment and the establishment of people to people links and partnerships between the regions.

 Australia-Canada Free Trade Agreement

 Entered into force on 30 December 2018, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) paves the way for Australia's economic relationship with Canada in terms of both trade and investment.